• Skip to main content

 What is Behavioral Pricing?

-Behavioral pricing is a method of setting prices based on the patterns of consumer behavior.
+Behavioral pricing is a method of setting different prices based on the patterns of consumer behavior.
 Large amounts of relevant data are analyzed to uncover consumer behavior patterns.
 It’s also a component of the larger field of behavioral economics.

 It’s a sort of discrimination based on pricing.
 Price discrimination aims to increase profits by altering the prices that various consumers pay depending on information about the client.